tungstenfabric/tf-transitional-contrail-docs/doc/getting-started-guide/service-instance-health-check.rst

-Contrail Release 4.1 adds support for BFD-based health checks for VMIs.
+Release 4.1 adds support for BFD-based health checks for VMIs.

 Health check for VMIs is already supported as poll-based checks with ping and curl commands.
 When enabled, these health checks run periodically, once every few seconds.
 Consequently, failure detection times can be quite large, always in seconds.